Othello Act 5, scene 2 Summary & Analysis

 Realizing that Iago lied to him, Othello attacks Iago, but is disarmed by Montano.
 In the uproar, Iago stabs Emilia and flees.
 Montano chases after Iago while Graziano stays to guard the door.
 Othello is left with the body of Desdemona and the dying Emilia.
 Emilia sings a verse of the song "Willow," and dies while telling Othello that Desdemona was faithful to him.

-Othello kills Desdemona because he thinks she betrayed him.
-Iago kills Emilia because she did betray him.
-But she betrayed him for the greater good, and Iago's violence toward her is more graphic and terrible than the smothering of Desdemona, bringing home his full villainy.
+Othello killed Desdemona because he thought she betrayed him.
+Iago kills Emilia because she did betray him—but she betrayed him for the greater good, and Iago's violence toward her is more graphic and terrible than the smothering of Desdemona, bringing home his full villainy.

 Othello searches his chamber and finds a sword.
 Graziano enters to find Othello armed and mourning Desdemona.
 Moments later Lodovico and Montano enter with Iago, whom they've captured.
 Cassio also enters, carried in on a chair.
 Othello immediately stabs Iago, who is injured but not killed.
 Othello is disarmed by Lodovico's men.
 Othello then begs to know why Iago did what he did, but Iago refuses to speak at all.
 Lodovico, however, has found two letters in Roderigo's pocket that reveal all of Iago's schemes.